 - Unreliable but fast: Send multiple copies of messages to potentially multiple recipients and tolerate message loss and duplication.

 The reliable and unreliable application-level communications we’re talking about here are not the same as network reliability (e.g. TCP vs UDP).
 Imagine two stateless services that send messages to one another directly over TCP.
-Even though TCP is a reliable network protocol this isn’t reliable application-level communications.
+Even though TCP is a reliable network protocol, this isn’t reliable for application-level communications.
 Either service could fall over and lose the message it was processing because stateless services don’t securely save the data they are handling.

 We could make this setup application-level-reliable by putting stateful queues between each service to save each message until it has been completely processed.
 The downside to this is it would be slower but we may be happy to live with that because if it makes life simpler, particularly if we use a managed stateful queue service so we don’t have to worry about the scale and resilience of that.

 The reliable approach is predictable but involves delay (latency) and complexity: lots of confirmation messages and resiliently saving data (statefulness) until you’ve had sign-off from the next service in the chain that they have taken responsibility for it.